 “Proudly designed and created in South Australia” is the motto of Thirteen Sisters, a company founded in 2017 by Crystal Brook resident Nina Cousins.

-Cousins, mother of three and business of one, usually sells colourful handmade clutches, aprons, and laptop covers, but as of 2020, much of her business has shifted toward face masks.
+Cousins, mother of three and business of one, usually sells colourful handmade clutches, aprons, and laptop covers, but as of this year, much of her business has shifted toward face masks.

 While Thirteen Sisters initially began making masks months ago during the outbreak in Victoria, orders skyrocketed locally last week after South Australia announced its lockdown.